OSGeo/OSGeoLive-doc/en/quickstart/otb_quickstart.rst

 The OTB applications provide lot's of interesting tools which facilitate the manipulation of images.
 All these tools are available through:

   * CLI (command line interface) : all applications can be called from a terminal starting with `otbcli_` plus the application name
   * GUI (a standalone graphical user interface in Qt) : the applications can be called from a terminal with the alias `otbgui_` plus the application name.
-An other option is to use a small launcher called Mapla (available in the menu -> Geospatial -> Spatial Tools -> Mapla)
+An other option is to use a small launcher (available in the menu -> Geospatial -> Spatial Tools -> OTB Launcher)
   * QGIS plugin : available through the processing framework

 Sample data used in this quickstart can be found in :